briansimiyuj/doctor-appointment-app/README.md

 #### Booking Slots Component

+  1. Create Booking Days component and mount it on Booking Slots component
     a.
-Create Booking Days component and mount it on Booking Slots component
-    i.
-Map through the days of the week and create a card for each day iii.
+Map through the days of the week and create a card for each day
+    b.
 Add a click event listener to each card that will set the slotIndex to the index of the day

+  2. Create Booking Time component and mount it on Booking Slots component
+    a.
+Map through the time slots and create a card for each time slot
     b.
-Create Booking Time component and mount it on Booking Slots component
-    i.
-Map through the time slots and create a card for each time slot ii.
 Add a scroll functionality

-  c.
-Create a Booking Button
+  3. Create a Booking Button